-Doing this three or four times per day, while perhaps inconvenient, can likely greatly help with your disc issue.
+Doing this three or four times daily, while inconvenient, can greatly help your disc issue.

 Avoiding Sitting as Much as You Possibly Can

-Discs that are irritated or bulging outward tend to really despise sitting due to the mechanical compression that they subsequently experience.
+Discs irritated or bulging outward tend to despise sitting due to the mechanical compression they subsequently experience.

 So, as best as possible, try to avoid sitting, or at least for extended periods of time.
 This can be annoying to deal with but will help ensure that you avoid continually irritating the disc as you work on helping it heal by avoiding positions and activities that may keep setting it back.